-It’s getting time to highlight another important food region of China in this blog.
-This time I am introducing Yantai in Shandong.
+It’s getting time to highlight another important food region of China in this blog: Yantai in Shandong.

-Shandong province is often referred to as China’s fruit and vegetable garden and Yantai, a coastal city in Shandong, is committed to building a brand for itself as “China’s food city”.
+Shandong province is often referred to as China’s fruit and vegetable garden.
+Shandong was China’s top vegetable production region in 2019 with 11.65% of the national output.
+Yantai, a coastal city in Shandong, is committed to building a brand for itself as “China’s food city”.
 Geographically, Yantai is situated close to the Liaodong peninsula of Liaoning province, another important food production region, with a quick ferry service with Dalian, a major industrial and port city on that peninsula.

 According to the mayor of Yantai, “We are working to boost the city’s food sector by promoting food diversity and security, aiming to develop the city into a heavyweight in both China and the overseas food market”.